Abhishek3399/AutoStream-AI-Agent/README.md

 A production-grade conversational AI sales agent built for the ServiceHive / Inflx Machine Learning Intern Assignment.
-The agent simulates a real-world social-to-lead workflow for AutoStream — a fictional SaaS platform offering automated video editing tools for content creators.
+The agent simulates a real-world social-to-lead workflow for AutoStrea, a fictional SaaS platform offering automated video editing tools for content creators.

 ## What it does